The Unusual History of Fred Davis

 Thought that’s different, cuts through clutter, and wins.

 His ads have received nationwide attention for their creativity — and their effectiveness.
-Despite the up and down nature of the last several political cycles, Fred Davis and Strategic Perception have had a winning record each and every election cycle.
+Despite the up and down nature of political cycles, Fred Davis and Strategic Perception have had a winning record each and every election cycle.

 Senators Sasse and Perdue had particularly difficult primaries.
 Neither was known statewide prior to these races.
 Ben Sasse started his primary race 40 points behind a well-known statewide office holder.
 David Perdue had to run against four very well-known, popular, seated or recently seated, state and federal office holders.
-Both will be phenomenal senators.
+Both have become phenomenal senators.

 And, in cycles prior …